mlpack/mlpack/doc/user/methods/knn.md

 knn.Search(5, neighbors, distances); // Step 3: find 5 nearest neighbors of
                                      //         every point in `dataset`.

+// Note: you can also call `knn.Search(querySet, 5, neighbors, distances)` to
+// find the nearest neighbors in `dataset` of a different set of points.

 // Print some information about the results. std::cout << "Found " << neighbors.n_rows << " neighbors for each of "
     << neighbors.n_cols << " points in the dataset." << std::endl;